-Name Meaning ACTIVATOR channel The "first" channel in the channel association setting.
+Name Meaning ACTIVATOR channel The "first" channel specified in the channel association setting.
 Access to this channel causes the other channels of this association group to output their data.
 FOLLOWER channel The channel(s) other than the ACTIVATOR channel in the association setting.
-These channels automatically output their data once the ACTIVATOR channel is accessed.
+These channels automatically output their data when the ACTIVATOR channel is accessed.
 ACTIVATOR user station (or user port) The user station (or user port) that you use to access an ACTIVATOR channel of an association group.
-FOLLOWER user station (or user port) The user station (or user port) that receives the data outputs of the FOLLOWER channels after the Multiple Video function is activated.
+FOLLOWER user station (or user port) The user stations (or user ports) that receive the data outputs from the FOLLOWER channels after the Multiple Video function is activated.
 FOLLOWER user stations (or user ports) are subsequent to the ACTIVATOR user station (or user port).